Lucaterre/spacyfishing/README.md

    span._.kb_qid             : Wikidata identifier (QID).
    span._.url_wikidata       : URL to Wikidata ressource.
-   span._.wikipedia_page_ref : Identifier of the concept in Wikipedia. span._.nerd_score         : Selection confidence score for the disambiguated entity.
+   span._.wikipedia_page_ref : Identifier of the Wikipedia concept. span._.nerd_score         : Selection confidence score for the disambiguated entity.

-   extra extensions (if `extra_info` set to True)
+   extra extensions (if `extra_info` set to `True`)
    ----------------------------------------------

-   span._.description     : Short Wikipedia definition of the concept. span._.src_description : The name of Wikipedia KB from which the definition comes from (eg. wikipedia-en). span._.normal_term     : The normalised term name. span._.other_ids       : Others statements in KB relates to Wikipedia concept.
+   span._.description     : Short concept definition from Wikipedia. span._.src_description : The name of the Wikipedia KB from which the definition comes from (eg. wikipedia-en). span._.normal_term     : The normalised term name. span._.other_ids       : Other statements in the KB related to a Wikipedia concept.
    ```

-For details on Entity-Fishing response, follow this [link](https://nerd.readthedocs.io/en/latest/restAPI.html#response)
+For more details on Entity-Fishing responses, follow this [link](https://nerd.readthedocs.io/en/latest/restAPI.html#response)

 ## Recommendations